ryanhagerty/dnd-take-home/README.md

 - Each item only accounts for one point.
 - Displays current point total
   - The user must select the items in order.
-      -For example: The user may not put a point in the cake without first having put points in the chevrons and the silverware (in that order).
+      - For example: The user may not put a point in the cake without first having put points in the chevrons and the silverware (in that order).

 ### Technology used